Have a question about safety but don't have the budget to engage a consultant?

 • What is a SWMS

-Unfortunately, SWMS (pronounced 'swims') or Safe Work Method Statements are often used out of context and asked to be produced for the simplest of tasks.
+Unfortunately, SWMS (commonly pronounced 'swims') or Safe Work Method Statements are often used out of context and asked to be produced for the simplest of tasks.

 A SWMS sets out the way in which work is to be carried out in a safe manner listed in a logical order.
 They identify the hazard and risk and controls for each step of the work.

-Under the legislation, a SWMS is only required to be prepared for 'high risk construction work' as defined by your state's regulation.
+Under the legislation, a SWMS is required to be prepared when 'high risk construction work' as defined by your state's regulation is involved.

 State regulators provide examples and templates that you can use (search their site or go to our resource page), but once completed they need to provided to the Principal Contractor before the work commences.